whoatemycookie/gene-expression-qtl/_episodes/09-full-transcriptome-map.md

 expr.mrna <- counts
 ~~~
 {: .language-r}
-##making the transciptome map for the 50 cis/trans genes in last lesson
+##making the transcriptome map for the 50 cis/trans genes in last lesson

 Load in the LOD peaks over 6 from previous lesson.